munfeiwoo/Todoist/README.md

 7. platform_version: platform version of the emulator
 8. platform_name: platform name of the emulator

-Please be noted that the configuration is flexible and could change depending on your test setup and you could provide those values on command prompt.
+Please be noted that the configuration of the test is flexible and could be changed depending on your test setup.
+You could also provide those values in command prompt.
 Configuration values will be taken from Config.json file if no value provided in command prompt

 Available configuration for API test in command prompt